nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 * may not have additional package dependencies
 * may have conflicting versions of python libraries

-All the above issues in python code deployment can be solved by distributing all our python code
+All the above issues in python code deployment can be solved by distributing our python code along with python and its dependencies as an independent folder with `.exe` file to run the code.

+This can be done using the `pa`

 ### Online Interpreter